 - Display your Return, Refund, and/or Cancellation Policy

 - Ensure customers know your Country of Permanent Establishment

 - Show your Customer Service Address (no P.O. boxes)

 - Post your Customer Service Phone # or Email Address

 - Advise customers of Delivery Method and Timing

 - Illustrate your Card Brand Acceptance Marks

-*The examples shown below will provide a visual element as to what your eCommerce business’s website must include to keep your high risk merchant account in tact and and in good working order.
+*The examples shown below will provide a visual element as to what your eCommerce business’s website must include to keep your high risk merchant accounts in tact and in good working order.